 In the 1800s Campbeltown was the undisputed whisky capital of the world and Glen Scotia was one of its brightest stars.
 It survived both Campbeltown’s crash and the Great Whisky Purge, but as Speyside came into vogue in the 1900s, Glen Scotia’s distinctive Campbeltown-style whisky was used almost exclusively for blending and was all but impossible to get hold of as a single malt.
-Whisky lovers were occasionally teased and reminded of the exceptional malts from this distillery with the very occasional distillery release or independent bottling, but by and large this stuff was like hen’s teeth.
-Fortunately, all that’s changing…
+Whisky lovers were from time to time teased and reminded of the exceptional malts from this distillery with the very occasional distillery release or independent bottling, but by and large this stuff was like hen’s teeth.
+Fortunately, all that’s changed.

 It’s well known that today’s Scotch industry grew from a “black market” of illicit distilling, but in Campbeltown probably more than anywhere else, the black market played a huge part in the establishment of the formal industry.
 Distillation had been taking place on the Kintyre peninsula since at least 1609, and by 1795 Campbeltown was home to at least 21 illicit stills, with a further ten not far from town.